stomaras/Operating-Systems-Part-1/README.md

                      may lead to higher waiting time and higher Turn-Around-time in comparison to an algorithm without convoy effect problem FCFS, SJF suffers from convoy effect problem .On the other hand SRTF does not suffer from convoy effect problem.

+ 56) SJF, SRTF difficult to implement because depends on burst time and burst time depends on a lot of factors which means power system system capacity and all this.
+      FCFS     easy to implement , we can simply place a clock inside in our computer